otherhalb/buildprj/README.md

 Complex to set up and configure initially.

-Licensing and enterprise pricing can be prohibitive for small teams.\
+Licensing and enterprise pricing can be prohibitive for small teams.<br />

-2. Tonic.ai
+# 2. Tonic.ai
 Overview:

 Tonic.ai specializes in generating realistic fake data that mimics production data for safe development and testing.

 Pros: